rizinorg/rizin/doc/iphone.md

 Signing
 -------
-In order to enable debugger capabilities to the radare2 executable you will need to sign it using the following command:
+In order to enable debugger capabilities to the rizin executable you will need to sign it using the following command:

-	cd binr/radare2
+	cd binrz/rizin
 	make sign